mbaske/ml-audio-sensor/README.md

 ![Amplitude](Images/sensor_fft_low_floor.png)

-Upping the floor value increases dynamics, quieter signals might disappear though.
+Upping the floor increases dynamics, quieter signals might disappear though.
 Tweak this value with different sounds the agent is expected to hear during training, in order to achieve an expressive dynamic range.
 The observation preview texture reflects signal dynamics as well.

 ![Amplitude](Images/sensor_fft_med_floor.png)